stefano-bragaglia/anyburl-experiments/README.md

     ./3_eval.sh
     ./4_explain.sh

 I couldn't maje this ./4_explain.sh to work: the documentation suggested to try what's in `2_alt__apply_explain.sh` which seems to work.
+Hit ratio and MRR are all 0s (but I hadn't run `learn.sh` for 1_000 as suggested).

 ### Next Steps
 Actually understand the results and check them!